Understanding the Difference in Health Claims

 Frequently Asked Questions

 The FDA drug approval process is rigorous and relies on objective evidence rather than anecdotal accounts.
-This section addresses common inquiries regarding FDA’s evidence-based approval system.
+This section addresses common inquiries regarding the FDA’s evidence-based approval system.

 Why can’t the FDA approve based on anecdotal evidence?